New Zealand's Christchurch rocked by earthquakes

 Christchurch Mayor Bob Parker said he was delighted that most of the city's shopping precincts intended to open on Saturday.

 "It is very important we bounce back from today's events.
-For retailers it is one of the biggest trading days of the year and they need to open."'Not again'
+For retailers it is one of the biggest trading days of the year and they need to open."

 Mr Parker said events had left people shaken.

 "Psychologically this is a tough one.
 People are outside buildings on streets weeping, I'm told."

 "You can just sense the sense of 'not again, how much longer'," he told the Newstalk ZB radio network.

 New Zealand's Prime Minister John Key said he was being kept informed as information from the affected areas comes in.
 "My heart goes out to the people of Christchurch and Canterbury at this time," he said.

 Big potholes have appeared in the roads in the Bexley district.